PatrickChodowski/game_opengl/docs/module_list.md

 - setup.h -> to remove

 # doing:
+- pause button
-- re-implement whole idea of game state
+- re-implement whole idea of game state -> all based on level_id
 - events: to avoid if else on events, shall the events_handle_id be assigned to a level?
+- logger -> for now only quad printing
+- mouse and events control
 - fonts
 - saves
-- mouse and events control

 # todo:
 - anims
-- logger
 - gui
 - debug
 - navmesh